top of page

 c.
 Keeping the Board informed, at an appropriate level, of all the activities of ICGS;

 d.
-Planning and overseeing the on time publishing of the ICGS newsletter as well as the
+Planning and overseeing the timely publishing of the ICGS newsletter as well as the Annals of Corporate Governance (ACG); and

 e.
 Any other duties given by the Board from time to time.

-7.4 The President is formally delegated by the Board to
+7.4 The President is formally delegated by the Board to:

 a.
 Authorise expenditures as approved in the budget, subject to:

 ii.
-Amount more than USD5,000 (US Five Thousand Dollars) or its equivalent should be submitted to the Board for approval;
+Amount(s) of more than USD5,000 (US Dollars five thousand) or its/their equivalent should be submitted to the Board for approval;

 c.
 Sign all contracts as approved by the Board.